 - Crusts or scabs that form when the fluid dries.

 - Children with eczema often have dry, scaly skin.
-This may be the result of the disease or it may also be the natural skin type of the family.
+This may be the result of the eczema or it may also be the natural skin type of the family.
 Dry skin can be a predisposing factor to developing eczema.

-- Pale patches of skin may appear because eczema can disturb the production of pigment which controls skin colour.
+- Pale patches of skin may appear because eczema can disturb the production of pigment, which controls skin colour.
 The effect does fade and disappear.

+The main goal of treatment is to eliminate itching, which is uncomfortable and causes or worsens the other symptoms.
 In some very mild cases eczema can be managed by: